Ambrosia – 5 Cup Salad

 Feel free to use your favorite apple for this salad.
 We like Honey Crisp apples, but Jonathan or Gala apples would work well, too.

-In a large mixing bowl, combine drained pineapple and mandarin oranges, diced apples, marshmallows, and sour cream.
-Using a rubber spatula, gently fold the ingredients together.
+In a large mixing bowl, combine drained pineapple, mandarin oranges, and diced apples.
+Using a rubber spatula, gently fold in the marshmallows, and sour cream.

 Ambrosia - Five Cup Salad